seb-jarczewski/quizzler/README.md

 ## License

-One of the projects from Angela Yu Python course at Udemy.
+Based on one of the projects from Angela Yu Python course at Udemy.
-This project is open source and available under the MIT License.